Skip to content

 • by

-For a few short years during the 1970s, Jack Kirby joined DC Comics and introduced revolutionary ideas that are still affecting the DCU to this day–he was not the king of comics for no reason.
+During his brief but influential stint at DC Comics in the 1970s, Jack Kirby introduced revolutionary ideas that continue to affect the DCU to this day.
+He was the king of comics for a reason.

-His major DC work was what is called “The Fourth World,” a series of interconnected series based around a new mythology surrounding The New Gods–find more about it in our Fourth World Reading Order.
-Kirby mostly developed it we three titles: New Gods, The Forever People, and Mister Miracle.
-The last one is the heart of our article today.
+His most notable work for DC Comics was known as “The Fourth World“, which consists of several interconnected series based on a new mythology surrounding the New Gods.
+The core titles of the Fourth World saga were New Gods, The Forever People, and Mister Miracle.
+The latter is the focus of our article today.

 Introduced in Mister Miracle #1 (April 1971), Scott Free is the son of the sage Highfather, ruler of New Genesis, the positive counterpart to the hellish planet Apokolips ruled by Darkseid.
 To stop the war between the two planets, heirs were exchanged.
-That’s why Scott grew up in one of Granny Goodness’ “Terror Orphanages” with no knowledge of his own heritage–he still rebelled against the corrupt and violent ideology of Apokolips.
+As a result, Scott Free was raised in the brutal “Terror Orphanages” overseen by Granny Goodness on Apokolips, without knowledge of his true origin.
+Despite his indoctrination, Scott rejected the oppressive regime and eventually escaped.

 Mister Miracle Reading Order